g-leech/argmin-gravitas/about.md

 I'm Gavin Leech, a data scientist at the giant insurer [AXA][Axa] <a href="#fn:4" id="fnref:4">4</a>.
 I write prose and software about things like <a href="{{stat}}">applied philosophy of science</a>, global poverty, animal welfare, epistemic standards, scientometrics.

-I'm trying to be more empirical.
-I also aim for my writing to be useful [decades][LongContentIsLong] from now.
-Those last two sentences pull in opposite directions.
+I identify as as little as possible; my premises, projects and preferences say more about me than my social identity.

-I identify as as little as possible; my premises, projects and preferences say much more about me than my social identity does.
-I never really mastered anything: my schooling was in two meta-domains, philosophy and software.
+I never really mastered anything: my schooling was in two of the meta-domains, philosophy and software.
 But I'm doing a proper mathematics curriculum now, which is bound to bring me closer to reality <a href="#fn:3" id="fnref:3">3</a>.

 You can contact me by <a href="mailto:{{ site.email }}">email</a> or anonymously [here][Form].<br><br><br>